War II broke out,

 Obviously, the route today is not what it was in the past.
 The sights and

 sounds of the Mother Road

 change daily with the emergence of new businesses and development along

 the old highway.
 You will want to take a lot of pictures, because what is here today might be very well gone tomorrow.

 However, much is preserved and the Route 66

-Historical Associations and private groups have done much to preserve
+Historical Associations and private groups have done alot to preserve

 these vintage treasures.
 As you travel along, you will often see a sign or marquee of the vintage road as